-PUDL is a data processing pipeline that cleans, integrates, and standardizes some of the most widely used public energy datasets in the US.
-The data serve researchers, activists, journalists, and policy makers that might not have the means to purchase processed data from existing commercial providers, the technical expertise to access it in its raw form, or the time to clean and prepare the data for bulk analysis.
+PUDL is a data processing pipeline Created by Catalyst Cooperative that cleans, integrates, and standardizes some of the most widely used public energy datasets in the US.
+The data serve researchers, activists, journalists, and policy makers that might not have the technical expertise to access it in its raw form, the time to clean and prepare the data for bulk analysis, or the means to purchase it from existing commercial providers.

 EIA Form 860 (including EIA 860m)